-Performance indicators Result Relevance of indicator Documentation Score Max Min 2.14 Member company has formally integrated responsible business practices and possible impacts on human rights violations in their decision-making processes.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 2.14 Member company has formally integrated responsible business practices and possible impacts on human rights violations in its decision-making processes.
 Intermediate Corporate Social Responsibility (CSR), purchasing, and other staff that interact with suppliers must be able to share information to establish a coherent and effective strategy for improvements.
 This indicator examines how this policy and Fair Wear membership requirements are embedded within the member company.
 Internal information systems, status Corrective Action Plans, sourcing score- cards, KPIs listed for different departments that support CSR efforts, reports from meetings from purchasing and/or CSR staff, and a systematic manner of storing information.
 4 6 0

 Comment: There is an active interchange of information between CSR and other departments to enable coherent and responsible business practices.
-A summary of every audit and visit is shared with the Director of Supply Chain, Manufacturing Consulting, and related Procurement Department.
+CSR is informed on social-related topics when staff from other departments conduct visits at the suppliers.
+A summary of every audit and visit is shared with the director of supply chain, manufacturing consulting, and the procurement department.

-The member has not yet included responsible business practices in job role competencies, nor do sourcing and purchasing staff work with KPIs supporting good sourcing and pricing strategies.
+OLYMP has not yet included responsible business practices in job role competencies, nor do sourcing and purchasing staff work with KPIs supporting good sourcing and pricing strategies.

 Recommendation: OLYMP could adopt KPIs that support good sourcing and pricing strategies within its sourcing, purchasing, and design departments.
 OLYMP could include responsible business practices in its job role competencies of sourcing and purchasing staff.

 Performance indicators Result Relevance of indicator Documentation Score Max Min 2.15 Member company's purchasing practices support reasonable working hours.
-Intermediate Members' purchasing practices can significantly impact the levels of excessive overtime at factories.
+Advanced Members' purchasing practices can significantly impact the levels of excessive overtime at factories.
 Proof that planning systems have been shared with production locations, examples of production capacity knowledge that is integrated into planning, timely approval of samples, and proof that management oversight is in place to prevent late production changes.
-4 6 O
+6 6 0

-Comment: OLYMP developed its internal guide 'No Excessive OT Guide' and collects monthly overtime (OT) reporting from its suppliers.
+Comment: OLYMP developed its internal 'No Excessive OT Guide' and collects monthly overtime reporting from its suppliers.
 The member knows a supplier's production capacity and shares with the supplier forecasts or production planning that have been developed by different departments.
 In addition, the member communicates and collaborates with its suppliers on the permanent reservations and utilisation of the production.
 The last phase is sharing forecasting and production planning.
 Production planning starts 14-18 months with capacity planning.
 Orders are placed 7-12 months in advance.
 OLYMP nominates the material suppliers and takes lead time for fabric delivery into account when planning production.

 In case any delivery delay occurs, the member brand discusses the cause with the supplier and gives an additional one to two weeks to deliver.
 The supplier is also given a period of four weeks and can choose the style to produce in the most efficient order related to any needed adjustments in the machinery park.
-In case the supplier is not meeting the agreed deadline and the delivery is shifted to air, the supplier will paying for the air transport.
-However, the member brand has not yet explored the production planning in minutes instead of pieces to assess better its supplier's production capacity and it has not yet connected with other suppliers to learn about their production planning.
+In case the supplier is not meeting the agreed deadline and the delivery is shifted to air, the supplier pays for air transport.
+The member has started the conversation with a supplier to conduct production planning in minutes instead of pieces.
+OLYMP does not have a strategy to follow up or implement this yet.